GaussianWonder/image_to_cnc/README.md

 ## **Conclusions**

-This project has proven success, although with minor bugs.
+This project has proven success, although it still contains minor bugs.

-The conversion program works good:
+The conversion program works well:

 - it has a very nice and intuitive CLI
 - it is capable of encoding and decoding multiple formats of images